uptane/uptane-standard/uptane-standard.md

 * Intercept and modify network traffic (i.e., perform man-in-the-middle attacks).
 This capability may be developed in two domains:
     * Outside the vehicle, intercepting and modifying traffic between the vehicle and software repositories.
-    * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or using a compromised ECU as a vector).
+    * Inside the vehicle, intercepting and modifying traffic on one or more vehicle buses (e.g., via an OBD port or by using a compromised ECU as a vector).
 * Compromise and control either a Director repository or Image repository server, and any keys stored on that repository, but not both the Director and Image repositories.
 * Compromise either a Primary ECU or a Secondary ECU, but not both in the same vehicle.